 The first pictures were taken every 2 minutes, so I just sat.
 Then they took them every 5 minutes apart, then 10 minutes apart, then 15, then 30 and finally 2 pictures 1 hour apart each.
 In between, I slept on the gurney, and my nurse brought me as many warm blankets as I wanted.
 She also brought me a cold wet face cloth for my forehead.
 When it was all over, I gave her a big hug and thanked her for being so kind.
 Then I took my medications asap!!!!

 The tests showed that I have a moderate degree of low motility so my food sits in my stomach for a long period of time before moving on to the intestines.
 This explains why I always look bloated and pregnant.
-There are medications that can be taken, but I’ve asked Dr Leong if we can just hold off and wait on that for now.
+There are medications that can be taken, but I’ve asked my doctor if we can just hold off and wait on that for now.
 This is more of an inconvenience than anything right now, and I just don’t want any more drugs in my system than I absolutely need.
-If the problem becomes hugely bothersome, we’ll revisit it, but in the meantime, I’ll just try to watch what I eat, drink more water and try and exercise a bit more.
+If the problem becomes hugely bothersome, we’ll revisit it, but in the meantime, I’ll just try to watch what I eat, drink more water and try to exercise a bit more.

 Which leads to Hypothyroidism.
 For a long time, I assumed that Chronic Fatigue Syndrome was the only reason for my constant exhaustion, as my Thyroid numbers always came back normal on blood tests done every three months.
 One day though, my thyroid went rogue and those numbers were crazy.
 I had been especially tired…like dragging my ass tired, needed toothpicks to keep my eyes open tired